 Development and Testing

-If you need to develop code (i.e., the standard edit, build, test cycle) or test your workflows and scripts before submitting batch jobs, you should do so within an interactive development session under SLURM.
-The software environment on the nodes within the dev partition is kept consistent with that of the compute servers so you can run jobs and get an accurate idea of what resources are needed to successfully complete your jobs.
+If it's taking a while to start an interactive session perhaps you should try our developmental partition as shown below.
+The 'dev' nodes are set up to start jobs faster as long as resources are available.
+The software environment on the nodes within the dev partition is consistent with that of the compute nodes so you can run jobs and get an accurate idea of what resources are needed to successfully complete your jobs.

 For example, to get a four-hour session with the default 1 processor core and 2gb of memory: